baconpaul/BaconPlugs/README.md

 a chromatic scale on output if all the notes are activated.
 But you can also deactivate certain notes to allow you to pick scales to which you quantize.

-Since quantizing to scales could be useful for multiple things driving oscillators, you can apply this quantization to up to 3 inputs using the same scale.

 If you would like some scale presets, the right mouse button will set to a few scales.
 If you want to add more pre-canned scales it's easy for me to do.
 Just open a github issue.